jackmaden/philosophybreak/src/pages/articles/metaphysics-what-is-it-why-is-it-important-today/index.md

 The point here is not so much about whether physicalism is correct: it’s recognizing that there is a debate to be had in the first place, and in surfacing and examining any and all presuppositions upon which our theories about the world may rest.

 Metaphysics is a rabbit hole about which many disagree.
 Beyond the general lines of inquiry referenced above, debates abound over what metaphysics even is or should be — especially in its relation to modern science.

+## What questions does metaphysics investigate?

-However, as a quick summary we can say that, at root, many problems in science and philosophy — including [whether we have free will](/reading-lists/free-will/), whether [consciousness is physical](/reading-lists/consciousness/), and what causation is — are metaphysical in nature.
+<span class="big-letter">W</span>hile the lines between metaphysics and the sciences may seem a little blurred, as a quick summary we can say that, at root, many problems in science and philosophy — including [whether we have free will](/reading-lists/free-will/), whether [consciousness is physical](/reading-lists/consciousness/), and what causation is — are metaphysical in nature.

+Here are some further questions metaphysicians might investigate:

+- What is the fundamental nature of reality?
+- What is time?
+What is space?
+- What is the relationship between mind and body?
+- What does it mean for something to exist?
+- What does it mean for something not to exist?
+- What is the cosmos and everything in it made out of, and why?
+- Why does the cosmos exist in the way that it does?
+- Why does the cosmos exist at all?
+- Is ours the only cosmos that could exist?
+- Is everything in the cosmos contingent?
+Or is anything necessary?
+- What is identity?
+What is change?
+How is change possible?
+- Who or what is the self?
+- What happens to the self after death?
+- What does it mean for someone to act freely?
+- Is true freedom possible?

 ## Why is metaphysics important today?